Patoski-patoski/To-Do-List-RESTFUL-API/README.md

 ## Future Improvements

 - May Implement token-based authentication (e.g., JWT) for better security.
 - May Integrate a database (e.g., SQLite, PostgreSQL) using SQLAlchemy for persistence.
 - May Add pagination support to the GET /tasks endpoint.
 - May Implement a web frontend using a framework like React or Vue.js.

 ## License

-This project is licensed under the MIT License - see the [License]('https://github.com/Patoski-patoski/To-Do-List-RESTFUL-API?tab=MIT-1-ov-file') file for details.
+This project is licensed under the MIT License - see the[MIT License](https://github.com/Patoski-patoski/To-Do-List-RESTFUL-API/blob/main/LICENSE) file for details.

 ## Summary